Leggi questo post in: Italiano

 Because it doesn’t fray, felted wool sweater scraps are perfect for embellishments.
 You can cut your shape very accurately and trim off little bits as needed.
 Appliqueing felted wool is super easy because you just stitch shapes onto whatever cloth item you have without finishing off the edges.
 Another thing I love is rolling and twisting strips of felted wool into rosettes for embellishing clothes and accessories.
 But what I use boiled wool the most for is for the waterproof layer of cloth menstrual pads or cloth diaper covers.
 Believe it or not, the thick matted fibers prevent moisture from getting through it, making it perfect for waterproof items or for outerwear.

 This lesson on how to felt wool sweaters in the washing machine is part of the syllabus of Cucicucicoo’s beginner’s sewing course!
-Don’t forget to share pictures of your work on the Cucicucicoo Creations Flickr Group or the Cucicucicoo Facebook page!
+Don’t forget to share pictures of your work on the Cucicucicoo Facebook page or other social media!